almereyda/awesome-starred/README.md

 ## C# #

+- [KGMap](https://github.com/SamRepository/KGMap) - KGMap Knowledge Graph Mapping is a Middelware for leveraging knowledge graphs by bridge between heterogeneous relational, social and linked data.
+It consists of three sub-models: the knowledge graph representation model, the sources metadata de-scription model, and the mapping model.
+KGMap maintains these models and defines different mapping cases.
+The main goal is to assist an expert identifying mapping candidates relying on an algorithm which calculate a similarity measure to determine relatedness between the sources metadata elements and knowledge graph schema elements.
+The implementation of the KGMap is a service-oriented middleware that relates entities about persons, organizations, and products from private enterprise CRM relational database with semi-structured Facebook social data and DBpedia dataset.
 - [Core2D](https://github.com/wieslawsoltes/Core2D) - A multi-platform data driven 2D diagram editor.
 - [Radarr](https://github.com/Radarr/Radarr) - A fork of Sonarr to work with movies à la Couchpotato.
 - [Sonarr](https://github.com/Sonarr/Sonarr) - Smart PVR for newsgroup and bittorrent users.